Last Updated on July 21, 2025 by Travelationship

 This week marked the 70th anniversary of the liberation of the Auschwitz concentration camp.
 We visited the camp a few years ago, an experience that neither of us will ever forget.
-If you cannot make the trip to Poland but can make it to Washington D.C., I recommend a visit to the United States Holocaust Memorial Museum.
+If you cannot make the trip to Poland but can visit Washington, D.C., I recommend a visit to the United States Holocaust Memorial Museum.
 While the Holocaust is a serious subject, the museum does an excellent job of highlighting man’s atrocities and looking at those who would stand against them.
-(See our visit to Auschwitz here)
+(See our visit to Auschwitz)

 Holocaust Memorial Museum